sunnyfloyd/master-notes/javascript/javascript.md

 - `let` defines variable limited in scope to the current block.

 - `const` defines a value that will not change.

+### The Old "var"

+- There are two main differences of `var` compared to `let`/`const`:

+  - `var` variables have no block scope, their visibility is scoped to current function, or global, if declared outside function.
+  - `var` declarations are processed at function start (script start for globals).

+- There’s one more very minor difference related to the global object, that we’ll cover in the next chapter.

+- These differences make `var` worse than `let` most of the time.
+Block-level variables is such a great thing.
+That’s why `let` was introduced in the standard long ago, and is now a major way (along with `const`) to declare a variable.

 ## Operators